Workflows

 - Review visibility score and citation gaps on the dashboard.

-- Upgrade to Pro if you need insights, query trees, or re-runs.
+- Upgrade to Pro if you need insights or re-runs.

 - Run site analysis to find structural issues.